Person using a smartphone to document a suburban house while a small drone inspects the roof, representing AI-assisted property insurance claims.

 That blinking red light on your security system might be costing you more than you think—not in protection, but in false confidence that could inflate your insurance premiums and drain your wallet through avoidable fees.

 False alarms plague 94-98% of all security system alerts, triggering a cascade of financial consequences that most homeowners never anticipate.
 Each false dispatch can cost between $50-$500 in municipal fines, and after just three incidents in many jurisdictions, you’ll face escalating penalties.
-More concerning is what happens behind the scenes: insurance carriers track false alarm patterns and may adjust …
+More concerning is what happens behind the scenes: insurance carriers track false alarm patterns and may adjust your …

 Contractors and an excavator demolish the undamaged wing of a storm-damaged older house, with debris piles and neighboring homes in the background under overcast light.